Yoon Suk Yeol

-Yoon Suk Yeol (/ko/; (Note: If Yoon's given name, 석열 (Suk Yeol), followed regular Korean reading rules, it would be pronounced /ko/ (RR: rr).
-However, he pronounces it /ko/ (RR: rr).) born 18 December 1960) is a South Korean politician and attorney who served as the 13th president of South Korea from 2022 until his removal from office in 2025.
-A member of the People Power Party during his presidency, he was the shortest-serving directly elected president in the country's democratic history since 1987.
-Yoon previously served as the prosecutor general of South Korea from 2019 to 2021.
+Yoon Suk Yeol (born 18 December 1960) is a South Korean politician who served as the 13th president of South Korea from 2022 until his removal from office in 2025.
+A member of the People Power Party during his presidency, he had the shortest presidency as an elected leader in the country's democratic history.
+Yoon previously served as prosecutor general from 2019 to 2021.
+Yoon is currently serving a life sentence in prison after being convicted of heading an insurrection and other crimes.

 Born in Seoul, Yoon received his bachelor's and master's degrees in law from Seoul National University.
-In his capacity as chief of the Seoul Central District Prosecutor's Office, he played a key role in convicting former presidents Park Geun-hye and Lee Myung-bak for abuse of power.
+In his capacity as chief of the Seoul Central District Prosecutor's Office, he played a key role in convicting former presidents Park Geun-hye and Lee Myung-bak for corruption and abuse of power.
 In 2019, President Moon Jae-in appointed Yoon as Prosecutor General of South Korea.
 Under Yoon's leadership, the Supreme Prosecutor's Office conducted embattled investigations into Cho Kuk, an influential figure in the Moon administration, that led to Cho's resignation as Minister of Justice.
 Yoon's clashes with the Moon administration prior to his resignation as prosecutor general in 2021 led to his rise as a potential presidential candidate among conservative voters.